 Zagbëgon: An Early Learning & Development Academy

 Neshnabé mbokén is a children's book club, which will have a focus on Native American books & authors.
 This program is open to the public and welcomes all ages to attend.
 For more information, please contact Erin Byrket-Burggraf at email@example.com.

 PALS (Play and Learn Social)

 Join other parents and children ages 0–8 for an opportunity to engage with one another in play and learning activities every first and third Thursday of the month from 9:30 a.m. until 11:00 a.m.
 Location varies, but the group generally meets in the PHS Multi-Purpose Room.
+Quarterly field trips are held on Fridays.
 For more information, please contact Rachel Orvis at firstname.lastname@example.org.